Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 By interchanging the roles of $E$ and $V$, we see that the statement of Theorem \ref{thm:Bernardi_well_def} holds also for the (ht:$V$, cut:$E$) and the (ht:$E$, cut:$E$) Bernardi processes.

 Now that we have made sure that the Bernardi process converges to a spanning tree $T$, we may spell out the relationship between the walk associated to our process and Bernardi's original tour of $T$.
-As the process traverses exactly the edges of $T$, we see that the two are essentially the same, with the only difference being that we only consider edges as current edge once, whereas Bernardi's tour does so twice, at both endpoints.
+As the process traverses exactly the edges of $T$, we see that the two are essentially the same, with the only difference being that we only consider edges as current edge once, whereas Bernardi's tour does so twice, once at each endpoint.
 More precisely, we have the following.

 \begin{lemma} Let $T$ be a spanning tree of the ribbon graph $\bip\HH$ (with fixed base node and base edge), resulting from a violet Bernardi run on some hypertree (on $E$ or on $V$).
 If we list the edges of $\bip\HH$ in the order in which they become current in the tour of $T$ and delete \begin{itemize} \item the second occurrences of the edges not in $T$ and \item for each edge of $T$, its occurrence in conjunction with its emerald endpoint, \end{itemize} then we get the list in which the edges of $\bip \HH$ become current in our hypergraphical Bernardi process. \end{lemma}